 Putting your thoughts to paper, or journaling, can be a great release and give you relief from anxiety.
 Imagine taking all those thoughts that are spinning round and round in your mind and letting them out onto paper.
 Sometimes, you may not even know what you are worried about, and putting a name to it can feel very calming and satisfying.
 Finally, having a record of your thoughts might be helpful as you move on.
 A few months down the road, when you look back at what you were thinking or feeling, you can identify themes and patterns, and you also may see your own false thinking more clearly.

-Caree Brown, LCSW provides couples therapy and marriage counseling, individual, family, and depression therapy in Walnut Creek, as well as providing groups and workshops.
+Caree Brown, LCSW provides couples therapy and marriage counseling, individual, family, and depression therapy, as well as providing groups and workshops.
 She was voted ” Best of the Bay Psychotherapist 2010″ and was awarded “Best Therapist in Northern California 2011” by KRON Channel 4 Television.
-The city of Walnut Creek honored Caree two years in a row, in 2013 and 2014, by awarding her “Best Psychotherapist in Walnut Creek”.
+The city of Walnut Creek honored Caree two years in a row, in 2013 and 2014, by awarding her “Best Psychotherapist”.
 If you would like to hear what Caree’s clients have to say about her work, read her reviews online.